All field notes

 You can file one Form 422 per parcel.
 If you own multiple parcels under protest, file separately for each.
 Do not combine.

-The informal review and the hearing
+The referee review and the hearing

 After the decision